cran-task-views/GraphicalModels/GraphicalModels.md

     the package is Hugin users who would like to take advantage of the statistical and programmatic capabilities of R. Notice: RHugin is NOT on CRAN.
 Link: <http://rhugin.r-forge.r-project.org/>

+	`r pkg("pchc")` Bayesian Network Learning with the PCHC and Related Algorithms.
+Bayesian network learning using the PCHC algorithm.
+PCHC stands for PC Hill-Climbing, a new hybrid algorithm that uses PC to construct the skeleton of the BN and then applies the Hill-Climbing greedy search.

 ### BUGS models